List of related life peers: Jay/Callaghan/Hunt/Bottomley/Swann/Ussher

 Peggy Garnett married Douglas Jay in 1933, but later divorced.
 Christopher Garnett is married to the Hon.
 Su Garnett.
 Margaret Callaghan married Peter Jay in 1961.
 They divorced in 1986, and Lady Jay of Paddington has since remarried.

 Lord Oakeshott of Seagrove Bay is apparently closely related to Lady Bottomley of Nettlestone, but it is unclear how exactly.
 Lord Hunt of Chesterton is related in the male line to John Samuel Hunt, as was Lord Hunt of Hawley, although this relation is very distant.

+Baroness Ussher is the niece of Sir Peter Bottomley who is married to Baroness Bottomley of Nettlestone.

 Wright and McDonald

 Patrick Richard Henry Wright (1931–2020) was a diplomat and civil servant, notably serving as Head of HM Diplomatic Service and Private Secretary (Overseas Affairs) to two Prime Ministers, Harold Wilson and James Callaghan from 1974 to 1977.
 His only daughter, Olivia (b.
 1963), married Simon McDonald (b.
 1961) in 1989.
 McDonald is also a diplomat and civil servant, notably being the last professional head of the Foreign & Commonwealth Office before the creation of the Foreign, Commonwealth and Development Office.
 He was nominated for a life peerage in 2020.
 The titles are: